ShaguiXYZ/sdc/rws-sdc-service/README.md

 - total coverage of the metrics = sum of all the relative coverage of each of the metrics

 ### Calculate component coverage
-To calculate the coverage of a component, the previous process is applied to the metrics with calculated coverage of the component.
+To calculate the coverage of a component, all the metrics with coverage associated with the component (component/architecture of the component) are selected and the coverage calculation formula is applied to this list of metrics.

+To increase performance, this calculation is performed at the time of component analysis and the database is saved.

+### Calculate squad coverage
+To calculate the coverage of a squad, all the metrics with coverage associated with the squad are selected and the coverage calculation formula is applied to this list of metrics.

+To increase performance, this calculation is performed at the time of component analysis and the database is saved.

+### Calculate department coverage
+The coverage of a department is calculated with the average of the coverage of its squads.

+## Local configuration

-## boot arguments
+### Boot arguments
 ```
 -Dspring.profiles.active=local
 -Ddb.domain=localhost:5432